 By Rasmus H. Wandall & Ditlev Veit

-Rasmus H. Wandall is senior research fellow at the University of Bergen and senior advisor to the Director of Public Prosecutions in Denmark.
+Rasmus H. Wandall is Research Fellow at the Faculty of Law, University of Lund.
 He holds degrees in legal studies from the University of Copenhagen (bachelor’s, 1997; master’s, 2000; Ph.D., 2004).
 He has been a Visiting Fellow at UC Berkeley (2001 and 2005), a Global Fellow at New York University School of Law (2004-2005) and a Visiting Academic at Oxford University’s Centre for Criminology (2005-2006).
 He researches and publishes on comparative criminal procedure law and penology.

 Ditlev Veit is the head law librarian at the Director of Public Prosecutions in Denmark.
 He is in charge of the organization’s library and information services and also works on the development of new knowledge management systems for the prosecution service.

-As a country, Denmark is characterized by its comparatively strong welfare oriented profile.
-It maintains an egalitarian ethos, and subscribes to strong ideals of economic and social equality.
-OECD reports that Denmark – together with Iceland, Norway, and Slovenia - has the lowest levels of social inequality in the world (Gini coefficient 0.25).
+As a country, Denmark is characterized by its comparatively strong welfare-oriented profile.
+Comparatively, it maintains an egalitarian ethos, and subscribes to strong ideals of economic and social equality.
+The OECD reports that Denmark – following Iceland, Norway, Czech Republic, Slovenia and Slovak Republic – has one of the lowest levels of social inequality in the world (Gini coefficient 0.26).
 The country has a progressive tax system, tax-paid education, and universal insurance programs that offer comparatively large social benefits.
-Despite changes in the political discourse in recent decades, the state continues to assume a great responsibility for the social welfare of the population.

-The population of Denmark is 5.6 million; the population of Greenland is 56,000; and the population of the Faroe Islands is 48,000.
-The population of Denmark is fairly culturally homogenous.
-11 % of the population consists of immigrants or their descendants.
+The population of Denmark is 5.7 million; the population of Greenland is 56,000; and the population of the Faroe Islands is 49,000.
+Historically, the population of Denmark is culturally homogenous.
+Since 1980 this has slowly changed with currently 14 % of the population consists of immigrants or their descendants – 8,9 % from non-western countries.
 Major countries of origin for immigrants living in Denmark include Turkey, Germany, Lebanon, Bosnia-Herzegovina, Pakistan, the former Yugoslavia, and Somalia.
 In terms of religion, the population is highly secularized.
-According to the 2004 European Social Survey, 37 % of Denmark’s population does not belong to any particular religion or religious denomination.
-Of Danes who do belong to a religion, 94 % were estimated to belong to the Lutheran Protestant Church, 2 % to Islam, and less than 1 % to other non-Christian religions.
+According to the 2004 European Social Survey, 37% of Denmark’s population does not belong to any particular religion or religious denomination.
+Of Danes who do belong to a religion, 94% were estimated to belong to the Lutheran Protestant Church, 2 % to Islam, and less than 1 % to other non-Christian religions.
 In any case, the majority of the population clearly has a Protestant cultural heritage.
-78 % of the population belongs to the public church, the Lutheran Protestant Church.
+78% of the population belongs to the public church, the Lutheran Protestant Church.

 Absolutism was brought to Denmark in 1660, and a lex regia was issued in 1665.
 Though absolutist, this regime was considered to be enlightened and benevolent.
 The most significant piece of legislation of the period was the Danish Code (1683), issued by King Christian V.

-The 19 th century – the century of the great law books of Prussia, Austria and France – witnessed the emergence of what is considered to be modern Danish legal science through the works of Anders Sandøe Ørsted (1778-1860).
-The absolutist monarchy was abolished in 1848, Constitutional monarchy was introduced in 1849, and Nordic legal cooperation began to take shape.
+The 19th century – the century of the great law books of Prussia, Austria and France – witnessed the emergence of what is considered to be modern Danish legal science through the works of Anders Sandøe Ørsted (1778-1860).
+The absolutist monarchy was abolished in 1848, the constitutional monarchy was introduced in 1849, and Nordic legal cooperation began to take shape.
 Initially, only Norway, Denmark and Sweden took part in the cooperation, but after its independence in 1918, Finland also joined.

 Denmark is a constitutional monarchy.
 The Constitutional Act of 1953 places the legislative power with the King and the Parliament conjointly.
 The executive power is vested in the King.
 Reference to the King in practice refers to the Government.
 The judicial power lies with the Courts of Justice.
 The Government may dissolve the Parliament and call for general elections, while a majority of the 179 members of Parliament may issue a vote of no confidence in a Cabinet or a Minister.
 The Courts of Justice have control over the Government and Administration and may try the constitutionality of Parliamentary Acts.
 The Parliamentary Ombudsman has right of scrutiny of the administration of the executive powers.

 Royal authority is inherited in accordance with the Act of Succession to the Throne of March 27, 1953.
-The King must belong to the Evangelical Lutheran Church, and must faithfully adhere to the Constitutional Act.
-Formally, it is the King who appoints and dismisses the Prime Minister and his ministers.
-Moreover, the King gives royal assent to bills approved by Parliament.
+The King (or Queen) must belong to the Evangelical Lutheran Church and must faithfully adhere to the Constitutional Act.
+Formally, it is the King (or Queen) who appoints and dismisses the Prime Minister and her ministers.
+Moreover, the King (or Queen) gives royal assent to bills approved by Parliament.
 In practice, the government is formed by the prime minister, and the Government and Parliament legislate conjointly.

-The executive power operates under the authority of the King - in practice, the Prime Minister.
-He or she appoints and dismisses the individual ministers, each administrating different branches of state government.
-The main examples include the Prime Minister’s Office , the Ministry of Foreign Affairs of Denmark , and the Ministry of Finance .
-The Prime Minister has appointed nineteen ministers (November 2014).
-Each ministry typically consists of a central department and a number of ministerial agencies under its jurisdiction.
+The executive power operates under the authority of the King (or Queen) - in practice, the Prime Minister.
+She appoints and dismisses the individual ministers, each administrating different branches of state government.
+The main examples include the Prime Minister’s Office, the Ministry of Foreign Affairs of Denmark, the Ministry of Finance, and the Ministry of Justice.
+The Prime Minister has appointed twenty ministers (August 2019).
+Each ministry typically consists of a central department and several ministerial agencies under its jurisdiction.

 Following the Constitutional Act of 1953 § 82, some public tasks are to be delegated to local municipalities.
 The extent and circumstances of the delegations is defined by statutory law, and the local municipalities exist under the supervision of state authority.
 According to the recent reform of the structure of local and regional governance, Denmark is divided into 98 local municipalities and five regions.
 Each municipality is governed by an elected body of locally elected representatives.